Great Indian Peninsula Railway: Bombay to Calcutta

-Beyond Callian, the north-east main line proceeded over the Thull ghat to Bhosawal (present day Bhusawal).
+Beyond Callian (present day Kalyan), the north-east main line proceeded over the Thull ghat to Bhosawal (present day Bhusawal).
 From Bhosawal, there was a bifurcation.
 One passed through great cotton districts of Akola (West Berar) and Oomravuttee (present day Amravati) and was extended up to Nagpore (present day Nagpur) and then to Raj-nandgaon in Drug district (Present day Durg).
 The other was extended up to Jubbulpore (present day Jabalpur) to connect with the Allahabad-Jubbulpore branch line of the East Indian Railway which had been opened in June 1867.
 Hence it became possible to travel directly from Bombay to Calcutta.

 The Howrah-Allahabad-Mumbai line was officially opened on 7 March 1870 and it was part of the inspiration for French writer Jules Verne's book Around the World in Eighty Days.
-Although, in the novel it is erroneously claimed that the line passes through Aurangabad, which is, again erroneously claimed as the capital of the Emperor Aurangzeb Alamgeer.
+Although, in the novel it is erroneously claimed that the line passes through Aurangabad (which is, again erroneously claimed as the capital of the Emperor Aurangzeb Alamgeer).
 At that time period, line had not reached Aurangabad but rather moved northward after reaching Bhusawal towards Jabalpur.
 At the opening ceremony, the Viceroy Lord Mayo concluded that "it was thought desirable that, if possible, at the earliest possible moment, the whole country should be covered with a network of lines in a uniform system".

+Electrification

+The Harbour (Branch) line of the GIPR was the first passenger railway line to be electrified in India.
+The first train on this section ran on 3 February 1925 between Bombay's Victoria Terminus and Kurla, a distance of 16 km.
+The ceremony was attended by Bombay's governor, Sir Leslie Orme Wilson and his wife.
+The inauguration was held on Platform no.2 of Victoria Terminus.
+The line was opened to traffic after Sir L. Wilson signalled to the power station at Wadi Bunder to connect the conductor wire into the circuit.
+The route included the elevated corridor at Sandhurst Rd, on the way to Kurla.

 Rolling stock

-By the end of 1874 the company owned 345 steam locomotives, 1309 coaches and 7924 goods wagons.
+By the end of 1874 the company owned 345 steam locomotives, 1,309 coaches and 7,924 goods wagons.
 In 1906 a steam railcar from Kerr, Stuart and Company was purchased.
-By 1936, the rolling stock had increased to 835 locomotives, 1285 coaches and more than 20.000 freight wagons.
+By 1936, the rolling stock had increased to 835 locomotives, 1,285 coaches and more than 20,000 freight wagons.